7 minute read

 Closing Thought

-While platform engineering varies by industry, platform thinking shifts the focus from delivering a single project to building the capability to deliver any project well.
+While platform engineering varies by industry, platform thinking shifts the focus from delivering a single project to building the capability to deliver projects well.

-If you’ve ever thought, “There has to be a better way” — you’re probably right.
-The first step might be to start thinking like a platform engineer.
+If you’ve ever thought, “There has to be a better way,” you’re probably right.
+The first step may be to think like a platform engineer.

 Next in the Series